franz-hartl/teachers/content/brochures/annual-brochure.md

 <h2>Annual Brochure</h2>

-The Institute's annual brochure describes its local program and schedule; contains lists of school teachers and faculty members in the Institute's leadership; and provides participating teachers, named Institute Fellows, Guidelines for development of curriculum units.
+The brochure describes the Institute's local program and schedule; contains lists of school teachers and faculty members in the Institute's leadership; and provides participating teachers, named Institute Fellows, Guidelines for development of curriculum units.